- 1 Introduction

 Members with no data / Non empty

 By default XLCubed will not offer you members which have no data.
-You can change this behaviour so that all members are returned by turning off the remove empty button, show below:
+You can change this behaviour so that all members are returned by turning off the remove empty button, shown below:

 Cascading and Advanced Slicers